mwdawson/mwdawson.github.io/projects.md

 ### Publications

+- Dawson, M. and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to  Longitudinal Snippet Data," _Journal of the American Statistical Association_ (2017)

 - Jorgensen, C., Luo, M., Ramasamy, R., Dawson, M., Distelfeld, A., Gill, B., Korol, A., Dvorak, J., "A reassessment of the origin of wheat chromosome 4A and emmer domestication facilitated by a high-density SNP genetic map of wild emmer from the Karaca Dag region of Turkey," _Frontiers in Plant Science_ (2017)

-- Dawson, M. and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to  Longitudinal Snippet Data," _Journal of the American Statistical Association_ (2017)
+- Garas, L., Cooper, C., Dawson, M., Wang, J.-L., Murray, J., Maga, E., "Young Pigs Consuming Lysozyme Transgenic Goat Milk Are Protected from Clinical Symptoms of Enterotoxigenic Escherichia coli Infection," _Journal of Nutrition_ (2017)

 - Leonard, K., Strawbridge, R., Lindsay, D., Barata, R., Dawson, M., Averion, L., "Minimal Geometric Representation and Strawberry Stem Detection," _Computational Science and Its Applications/IEEE_  (2013)